martiadrogue/sqlbuilder/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-Make great SQL tasks dynamically.
+Fancy internal Domain Specific Languages (DSL) to write SQL Selects by an [Fluent interface][link-fluent-interface] implementation.
+It builds great SQL tasks dynamically.
 Return a Select statement from chain of responsibilities pattern based source and "with" methods to cover all paths of the select.
 Main responsibility of that package is have all common select keywords well positioned.
 Besides select keywords, there are: List of columns that are represented by arrays of data.
 And logical operations that are represented by strings of information.

 ## Install